Code Geass: Akito the Exiled: Reception

 Otaku USA felt the series' beginning to be nihilist for the handling of Shin Hyuga as the main villain but felt latter episodes were more entertaining for developing his brother but at the same time in a too simplistic way despite the franchise's fame for focusing on politics.
 Anime News Network was more critical to the OVA, finding it to lack the appeal of the original series due to the different staff working on it, mostly due to Akane's works in general.
 Despite criticizing the character focused scenes on Akito, Anime News Network enjoyed the handling of latter scenes, due to how properly he is developed.
 As a result, the reviewer found that Akito the Exiled is more striking on its own rather than as a Code Geass spin-off.

 For the finale, Japaniac praised the fight scenes, most notably the one between the two Hyuga brothers.
 Besides their fight, the reviewer was amazed by how the staff focuses on their past and how was their relationship.
 Another relationship found appealing by the site was the one of Akito and Leila due to how they become connected by the power of Geass and develop a romantic bond.
 Although he found the ending appealing, Japaniac commented that there were still some parts from the narrative left to be explored and that the inclusion of Lelouch and Suzaku in the ending could only be understood by returning fans.
 Kotaku criticized the handling of the mechas' animation for being too different from the Knightmares from the television series.
-Japaniac still enjoyed the coreography given to the Knightmare fights.
+Japaniac still enjoyed the choreography given to the Knightmare fights.
 Sumikai enjoyed the fights but at the same time felt that they were overshadowed by how the soldiers use tactics rather than direct combat to take the advantage.
 Anime News Network also criticized the English dub of most of the European characters as they use a poor accent when talking as well as the use of CGI.